In the second instalment of our Voice of an Architect

 What is the most satisfying part of being an architect?

 To be able to improve places where we eat, sleep, work and learn is truly motivational and inspiring for me.
 To be able to interpret a client’s aspiration into a physical form is a skill I’m truly proud of.

 Simple, functional and inspirational tends to summarise my design style.
 I look to create designs that meet the needs of the client without complex forms or structures.
 My hope is that my designs will inspire those who reside within the space.
 Less is more is very much my way of thinking.

-Images 1, 2 and 3: ‘Church of Light’ in Osaka, Japan by Tadao Ando.
+Images 1, 2 and 3: ‘Church of the Light’ in Ibaraki, Osaka, Japan by Tadao Ando.